savioxavier/gradient-boxen/README.md

 Type: `object`

-The configuration options for the box as per the [boxen options](https://github.com/sindresorhus/boxen#options) package
+The configuration options for the box as per the [boxen](https://github.com/sindresorhus/boxen#options) package

 Options include: